On the weight lifting property for localizations of triangulated categories: Introduction

 Section \S\ref{oretwlp} is dedicated to the proof of Theorem \ref{dirsum} (which is the central result of this paper).
-It states that the localization functor $\cu \to \cu/\du$ satisfies the left weight lifting property whenever $\du$ is generated by cones of some set $S \subset \mo \hw$ satisfying the left Ore condition.
-In subsection \ref{gentr} we introduce some general statements in triangulated categories.
-Next, in subsection \ref{bcas} we prove two technical lemmas and prove the main result.
-We also give some concrete examples of usage of our theorem (see Remark \ref{tappl}).
-In subsection \ref{apppl} we describe certain applications and corollaries of our theorem.
-In particular, we apply it to the study of weight $0$ motivic cohomology of Tate motives (see Remark \ref{tateappl}(3)).
+It states that the localization functor $\cu \to \cu/\du$ satisfies the left weight lifting property whenever $\du$ is strongly generated by cones of some set $S \subset \mo \hw$ satisfying the left Ore condition.
+We also prove that objects of the heart of $\cu/\du$ lift to $\hw$ whenever $\du$ is strongly generated by a subset of $\cu_{w=0}$.

-In \S\ref{unlocww} we study the weight lifting property in the setting of arbitrary localizations (i.e., not necessarily generated by some set of "short" objects).
-First we introduce subcategories with weak weight decompositions.
-In Theorem \ref{wweight} we prove that the localized category $\cu/\du$ possesses a weight structure compatible with the weight structure on $\cu$ for a subcategory with weak weight decompositions $\du$.
-In \S\ref{exwwdec} we describe some constructions of subcategories $\du$ of this type and apply Theorem \ref{wweight} to the particular cases given by these constructions.
-In \S\ref{unbcase} under certain assumptions we find necessary and sufficient conditions for the corresponding localization functor to satisfy the strong left weight lifting property.
-Using the results of \S\ref{exwwdec} we give an explicit example of a localization functor which doesn't satisfy the weight lifting property (see Remark \ref{cexl}).

-The author is deeply grateful to Prof. Mikhail Bondarko for numerous discussions on the subject of the paper and correcting the author's mistakes.
+In \S\ref{sappl} we give some applications of our theorem.
+First we consider the stable homotopy category and the category of Tate motives.
+Next we compare the "refined" weights of $X\in \obj \cu$ in a system of localizations $\cu/\du_i$ with its weights in the categories $(\cu/\du_i) \otimes \z[J^{-1}]$ (where $\du_i$ are some triangulated subcategories to which $w$ restricts).

-The author also wishes to thank Sergey O. Ivanov for his interesting comments concerning the weight lifting property and Sergey Sinchuk for correcting the author's English.
+The second author thanks Sergey O. Ivanov for his interesting comments concerning the weight lifting property and Sergey Sinchuk for correcting the English.